Aarleks/tilde/README.md

 ## Things I want to do

-* DONE add a rolling blog to the index;
 * DONE make the index page a bit more purposeful;
 * add a resources page;
 * add a teaching page;